 Think about display

-When it comes to display you’ve got options.
-You can set them out at each guest’s place at the table or have a designated gift table where they can grab their favours on the way out.
-Tip: If you’re hosting a family-style dinner it may be best to keep your gifts away from the table to avoid them from getting bumped around as you pass along serving dishes.
+When it comes to displaying your wedding favours, you've got options/ You can set them out at each guest’s place at the table or have a designated gift table where they can grab their favours on the way out.
+Tip: If you’re hosting a family-style dinner it may be best to keep your gifts away from the dining table to avoid them from getting bumped around as you pass along serving dishes.